 - Preheat oven to 375°F.

-- Wash potatoes and pat dry.
-Rub with coconut oil and sprinkle with sea salt.
+- Wash the potatoes and pat dry.
+Rub the potatoes with oil and sprinkle with salt.

-- Place on a baking sheet and bake 45-60 minutes or until fork-tender.
+- Place potatoes on a baking sheet and bake 45-60 minutes or until fork-tender.

-- Remove from oven and serve or cool and store in the fridge for up to 4 days.
+- Remove baking sheet from the oven and serve.
+Leftovers may be stored in an airtight container in the fridge for up to 4 days.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.